mock-server/mockserver-node/README.md

 Type: `Integer`
 Default value: `undefined`

-This value specifies the HTTP and HTTPS port for the MockServer port unification is used to support HTTP and HTTPS on the same port.
-The MockServer will only be started if a port is provided, if this value is left `undefined` the MockServer will not be started.
+The HTTP, HTTPS, SOCKS and HTTP CONNECT port(s) for both mocking and proxying requests.
+Port unification is used to support all protocols for proxying and mocking on the same port(s).
+Supports comma separated list for binding to multiple ports.

-#### options.proxyPort
+#### options.proxyRemotePort
 Type: `Integer`
 Default value: `undefined`

-This value specifies the HTTP, HTTPS, SOCKS and HTTP CONNECT port for proxy, port unification is used to support all protocols on the same port.
-The proxy will only be started if a port is provided, if this value is left `undefined` the proxy will not be started.
+Optionally enables port forwarding mode.
+When specified all requests received will be forwarded to the specified port, unless they match an expectation.

+#### options.proxyRemoteHost
+Type: `String`
+Default value: `undefined`

+Specified the host to forward all proxy requests to when port forwarding mode has been enabled using the `proxyRemotePort` option.
+This setting is ignored unless `proxyRemotePort` has been specified.
+If no value is provided for `proxyRemoteHost` when `proxyRemotePort` has been specified, `proxyRemoteHost` will default to `"localhost"`.

 #### options.artifactoryHost
 Type: `String`